nus-cs2103/website-base/schedule/week6/tutorial-cs2113-fragment.md

 #### {{ thumb(3) }} Receive feedback on the tP UG draft

-* The tutor will give feedback based on the UG draft that you uploaded to LumiNUS.
+* The tutor will give feedback based on the UG draft that you uploaded to Canvas.
 * The feedback will be limited to the scope of {{ version_first }} i.e., caution you if you seem to overambitious in you {{ version_first }} plan.